ktyldev/ktylities/README.md

 1. Create or open a Unity project.
 2. Open Window -> Package Manager.
-3. Click the '+' icon in the top left corner, select 'Add Package from git URL' and input the URL to the ktools repository: https://github.com/ktyldev/ktylities.git.
+3. Click the '+' icon in the top left corner, select 'Add Package from git URL' and input the URL to the ktylities repository: https://github.com/ktyldev/ktylities.git.
 4. Enjoy!